nelio/node-pzproxy/README.md

 By providing an `onRequest` function, you can fully customize your proxy rules.
 The first of the `onRequest` function arguments is `request` which is the node.js http.Server request with some extra properties:

-- cacheKey: The cache key that will be used for storing the answer of the current request on cache (default to req.url)
+- `cacheKey`: The cache key that will be used for storing the answer of the current request on cache (default to req.url)

-- cacheTTL: The time-to-live (in seconds) on cache for the answer to the current request;
+- `cacheTTL`: The time-to-live (in seconds) on cache for the answer to the current request;

-- backendURL: The URL that will be used to fetch the data to serve the current request;
+- `backendURL`: The URL that will be used to fetch the data to serve the current request;

-- xConnectDate: Request arrival date;
+- `xConnectDate`: Request arrival Date;

-- xRequestID: Internal request ID;
+- `xRequestID`: Internal request ID;

-- xRemoteAddr: Remote IP Address;
+- `xRemoteAddr`: Remote IP Address;

+## Useful response methods

+By providing an `onRequest` function, you can fully customize your proxy rules.
+The second of the `onRequest` function arguments is `response` which is the node.js http.Server response with some extra properties:

+- answer(status,headers,data): Answers the request with the supplied status, headers and data